HTTP API Reference

 - Returns the most recent feedback bundle for the router, combining sparse and per-response entries.
 Responds with

-if no feedback has been recorded.
+404if no feedback has been recorded.

 Observability